Why did the League of Nations fail? Here we provide some comprehensive answers.

 Why did the League of Nations fail?

-Weaknesses of the League of Nations
+Weaknesses of the League of Nations:

+Why did the League of Nations fail?
 The League of Nations had several integral weaknesses that finally led to its demise.

 - The League was supposed to present the world and encompass all countries, but many countries never even joined the organization, of which the U.S. was the most prevalent one.
 Some members only remained members for a short while, before ending their membership.
 Many historians believe that if America had joined the League, there would have been a lot more support in preventing conflicts.
 Other major powers such as Germany and the Soviet Union were not allowed to join.